 Millennials!
-Want to retire rich?
-Here's what you need to do
+Here is how to retire rich

 Many youngsters believe retirement is a distant reality, planning for which can be pushed back some years.
 What this usually means is that those in their 20s often feel they are too young to plan for their retirement!
 However, retirement planning becomes essential once you understand that eventually you will retire one day and your monthly pay cheque will cease to come.
 You need to build a substantial corpus during your working life for your money needs during retirement years.

-Actually, the earlier you start the better.
+It is better to start as early as possible in your working years, when it comes to planning for your retirement.
 “Start an SIP in equity mutual funds early, maybe when you are 25.
 The amount you invest at this stage may not be much but even Rs 1000 invested every month will grow substantially.
 This amount will compound for the next 35 years and beat inflation - which is the whole point of planning for retirement early on,” said ER Ashok Kumar, CEO and co-founder of Scripbox.

 Here are few tips which can help you make a big corpus at the time of retirement.

 Start planning from today: The first and the foremost step is to think and implement your idea for investing towards your financial goal of retirement as soon as possible.
-Unless you start saving, you won’t achieve the wealth you desire to get at the time of your retirement.
+If you do not save, you cannot invest.
+And if you fail to invest, you won’t achieve the wealth you desire to get at the time of your retirement.

 Stick to the plan: The longest financial goal is the retirement goal and one needs to stick to the plan till it is achieved even if it takes 30 years to accomplish it.
 Do not divert your retirement savings to meet any other goal falling in between, unless it is very necessary and you do not have any other source of getting money.